Using large file system (LFS)

 WARNING: The above files would have halted this push.

-Example of using the file lock
+Example of file lock

-• Lock settings in "sub account 1"
+• Set file lock by "sub account 1"

 $ git lfs lock "test.txt"